 As the Pro Football Hall of Fame notes, Hannah earned:

-4 NFLPA OFFENSIVE LINEMAN OF THE YEAR SELECTIONS10 ALL-PRO SELECTIONS9 PRO BOWLS"
+"4 NFLPA OFFENSIVE LINEMAN OF THE YEAR SELECTIONS10 ALL-PRO SELECTIONS9 PRO BOWLS"

 So was “Hog” Hannah good?
 Actually, No, not really.
 He was great.
 Really, really great, not just good.